Africell: Angola

 In January 2021, following a competitive international public tender process for a Unified Communications Service License in Angola, Africell was named by the Angolan government as the winning bidder.
 At the time of the award, Africell stated an intention to start commercial operations in the country in 2022, which it did in April 2022.
 The entry of Africell Group (an experienced private international operator) into the telecoms sector in Angola will have a positive impact on the market as a result of more competition, better pricing, and improved network quality.
 In July 2021 Africell announced a major partnership with Nokia, under the terms of which the Finnish company is its main supplier of network equipment in Angola.
 Africell is projected to create several thousand local jobs within five years and help liberalise an economy which (some have argued) has historically been inhospitable to overseas investment.

 In May 2022 U.S. Deputy Secretary of State Wendy R. Sherman visited Africell's office in Luanda, Angola, during a diplomatic tour of southern Africa, describing Africell's activities in Angola as "phenomenal" and commending the company for providing digital skills and jobs to young Angolans.
 Africell's 5G network - the first in Angola - was activated in July 2022.
-Africell launched services in Angola's Benguela Province in December 2022 and in Huíla Province in August 2023.
+Africell launched services in Angola's Benguela Province in December 2022, in Huíla Province in August 2023 and in Huambo Province in July 2025.